Christine Taylor, Author of One Small Bag

 I have created a map to reference the places referred to in this blog.

-La Noblesse du Temps (The nobility of time) is one of the landmark features in Andorra de Vella at the Plaça de la Rotonda in the heart of the city, not far from the Puenta de Paris, which you can see behind it in the picture.
-It was sculpted by Salvador Dali and depicts a melting clock reminding us of the passage time.
+La Noblesse du Temps (The nobility of time) is one of the landmark features in Andorra de Vella at the Plaça de la Rotonda in the heart of the city.
+It’s near Puenta de Paris.
+Sculpted by Salvador Dali, it depicts a melting clock reminding us of the passage time.
 There are two statues behind the clock, an angel deep in thought or prayer and a woman looking ahead, wondering maybe what the day will be bring.
 The statue is set on a tree stump intertwined with a brickwall.
 All further symbolism for the dynamic nature of the passage of time Something I think we can all relate to!

 Salvador Dali made the piece in 1984 and it was installed in this prominent position in the city square next to the river in 2010.